-Glenveagh Homes Limited, (“Glenveagh”, “us” or “we”), operates Glenveagh.ie, and has created this Privacy Statement to demonstrate our firm commitment to privacy.
-This statement outlines our information gathering and sharing practices concerning personal data that is obtained by us from you when you use this website.
+Glenveagh Properties Plc, (“Glenveagh”, “us” or “we”), operates Glenveagh.ie, and has created this Privacy Notice to demonstrate our firm commitment to privacy.

 The purpose of our website is to advertise and provide you with information on our current developments.
 We also use our website in order to provide you with a platform or way of registering your interest in a particular development and to enable you to contact us with any queries that you may have.

 By using our website, we may therefore collect some of your personal data.
 We have explained below what type of personal data we are likely to obtain from you, how we will use that personal data and the legal basis that we rely on in processing your personal data.
 Please read the following carefully to understand our views and practices regarding your personal data and how we will treat it.If you have any queries in relation to this data protection notice, or if you have any concerns as to how your data is processed, please contact us at the contact information here

 If you are a shareholder, please see our Shareholders Privacy Notice